GDPR for UK Shopify stores: what actually matters in 2026

 On this page

 Short answer: if you run a UK Shopify store, UK GDPR applies to you the moment you take a customer’s name and email — not when you hit some revenue threshold, and not only if you sell across borders.
-A cookie banner covers one small part of it.
-This guide walks through what actually matters, in plain English, and how to see where you stand.
+But it isn’t one big scary thing you buy your way out of with a banner.
+It’s a stack of specific, ownable obligations — and once you can see them laid out, each one is a task, not a threat.

 Does UK GDPR apply to my Shopify store?

 Yes.
-UK GDPR (the UK’s version of the EU regulation, retained in law after Brexit and sitting alongside the Data Protection Act 2018) applies to any organisation that processes personal data — information that can identify a living person.
-For a Shopify store that means customer names, email addresses, delivery addresses, phone numbers, and order histories.
+UK GDPR (the UK’s version of the EU regulation, retained after Brexit and sitting alongside the Data Protection Act 2018) applies to any organisation that processes personal data — information that can identify a living person.
+For a Shopify store that’s customer names, email addresses, delivery addresses, phone numbers, and order histories.

-There is no small-business exemption from the core principles.
-A sole trader shipping candles from a spare room is subject to the same seven data-protection principles as a large retailer.
+There’s no small-business exemption from the core principles.
+A sole trader shipping candles from a spare room is subject to the same data-protection principles as a large retailer.
 What changes with size is the scale of the obligation, not whether it exists.

 The obligations that actually apply (not just cookies)

 Most store owners think “GDPR” and reach for a cookie banner.
-Cookies matter, but they are one obligation among several.
-The ones that actually apply to a typical UK Shopify store are:
+Cookies matter, but they’re one layer of a taller stack.

 Why “we’ve got a cookie banner” is the trap

-This is the quiet problem with compliance for a growing store: it drifts.
+This is the quiet problem for a growing store: compliance drifts.
 You add a tool, swap a courier, connect a new CRM — and the paperwork silently stops matching reality.
-Nobody sends you a warning.
-It only surfaces when a customer complains, a B2B buyer asks for your DPAs, or the ICO gets in touch.
+Nobody warns you.
+It surfaces when a customer complains, a B2B buyer asks for your DPAs, or the ICO gets in touch — the point at which “we think we handled it” needs to become “here’s exactly how”.

 How to check where you actually stand